“Ganas. That’s all you need. The desire to learn.”

 There were other activities I enjoyed more than class, but I knew it was important to find a passion for my classes because it was the key to succeeding in them.

-It is common to have other things you would like to do more than sitting in class, doing homework and preparing for exams.
+It is common to have other things you would like to do more than preparing for a class, sitting in class, watching a recorded online session, doing homework, or preparing for exams.
 But you still must have passion for the learning and for the class in order to be successful.

 My favorite definition of success is from John Wooden: “Success is peace of mind which is a direct result of self-satisfaction in knowing you did your best to become the best you are capable of becoming.”